C241-PS437-Kaloriku/.github/profile/README.md

 ### Machine Learning

+#### Food Nutrition Detection

+This project develops a machine learning model capable of identifying and analyzing the nutritional content of foods from images.
+The model uses advanced neural networks to estimate macronutrient values (proteins, fats, carbohydrates) and caloric content, assisting users in dietary planning and health management.

+#### Features
+- *Nutrient Estimation*: Predict macronutrient values from food images.
+- *Calorie Calculation*: Estimate the total caloric content of meals.
+- *User Input Handling*: Allow users to input specific dietary requirements or preferences.

+#### Model Details
+- *Architecture*: Utilizes a convolutional neural network (CNN) based on the MobileNetV2 architecture for efficient image processing.
+- *Training Data*: Trained on a comprehensive dataset of food images labeled with nutritional information.
+- *Accuracy Metrics*: Provides metrics on model accuracy, precision, and recall.

 ### Cloud Computing

 - We use two deployed endpoints to run this application.
 The first endpoint is used for user functions and the second endpoint is used for food recommendation model usage.
 A service account with cloud storage and firestore permissions is required to be used for user storage and user image assets.